dlsudatasci/dlsudatasci.github.io/content/_programs/minor-in-data-science-program.md

 title: Minor in Data Science
 layout: program
 permalink: "/programs/minor-in-data-science/"
-description: 'The Minor in Data Science program aims to produce data literate graduates by equipping the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.'
+description: The Minor in Data Science program aims to produce data literate graduates by equipping the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.
+order: 1

 ---
 The minor program needs to take the following courses equivalent to 12 units of coursework to complete the minor program: